 - Joan Miró was one of the painters who, while not officially affiliated with the Surrealist doctrine, did paint in the Surrealist style.
 He specialized in using automatism to create biomorphic forms (shapes that resemble living creatures), and other abstractions.

-For more on art movements and world-class artists like Jackson Pollock and Pablo Picasso, follow the links on the next page.
+For more on art movements and world-class artists like Jackson Pollock and Pablo Picasso, follow the links below.

 - Brahman, Diana et al. "Surrealist Art in NOMA's Collection."
 New Orleans Museum of Art.
 2004.
 (4/1/2010) http://www.noma.org/educationguides/Surreal.pdf